John Coffee Hays. Cap'n Jack. Colonel John C. Hays. Sheriff Hays. Surveyor General Hays.

 In 1840, President of the Texas Republic M. B. Lamar promoted Jack Hays to the rank of Captain of the Texas Rangers.
-During the next 18 months, Hays was in dozens of gunfights with Indians and Mexicans up and down the Texas/Mexico border.
-In August 1841, the citizens of Bexar, Texas elected Hays as County Surveyor.
+During the next 18 months, Hays was in dozens of gunfights with Native American tribes and Mexicans up and down the Texas/Mexico border.
+In August 1841 the citizens of Bexar, Texas elected Hays as County Surveyor.
 Throughout this period, he continued to fight in many pitched battles along the frontier, mostly with Mexicans who were determined to take over San Antonio and other Texas Republic territory.
 In 1842, the new President of the Republic, Sam Houston, promoted Hays to the rank of Major in the Rangers.

 Most accounts say the first use of the new Colt revolver in an Indian battle took place on the Pedernales River north of Seguin, Texas on June 8, 1844.

 Texas Ranger Captain Jack Coffee Hays and a company of fourteen Rangers were returning to San Antonio after an extensive patrol when they were attacked near the Pedernales by a mounted force of some 80 Comanche Indians.
 After intense hand-to-hand combat the Rangers counter-attacked with their newly acquired Paterson Colt five shot revolvers, completely routing the attacking war party.